FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/vpc_eip_v1.md

 * `share_type` - (Required) Specifies the bandwidth type.
     The value is *PER*, indicating that the bandwidth is dedicated.
-    Changing this creates a new eip.
+    Changing this creates a new EIP.

 * `charge_mode` - (Optional) Specifies whether the bandwidth is billed by traffic or by bandwidth size.
     Only *traffic* supported now.
-Changing this creates a new eip.
+Changing this creates a new EIP.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported:

 * `id` - The resource ID in UUID format.
-* `address` - The IP address of the eip.
+* `address` - The IP address of the EIP.
-* `status` - The status of eip.
+* `status` - The status of EIP.

 ## Import